 The Chevron Langley Veteran’s Scholarship, sponsored by the Chevron Veteran’s Network, was established by the Northern California PGA Foundation to recognize and assist United States Veterans who plan to pursue post-secondary education.

 Diversity and inclusion are cornerstones of both the Northern California PGA and Chevron’s corporate values.
 For the Northern California PGA, and the PGA of America, we are focused on embracing and leveraging diversity and inclusion with particular emphasis on education and training, workforce diversification, supplier inclusion, and community engagement.
 For Chevron, as core values, diversity and inclusion are critical to developing the talented, high-performing workforce needed for ongoing business success.
-The Chevron Way’s focus on people has helped establish a culture that attracts, develops and retains more diverse talent.
+The Chevron Way’s focus on people has helped establish a culture that attracts, develops, and retains diverse talent.

 This Northern California PGA Foundation scholarship is part of Chevron’s Diversity Scholarship Program which helps provide students a way to pursue opportunities where financial need is a factor.
 Awards are granted without regard to race, color, creed, religion, age, gender, disability or national origin.

 Renewable scholarships are offered each year for full-time undergraduate study at colleges and universities.
-While Chevron is investing in those students that align with our key disciplines, these scholarships are not a guarantee of employement at Chevron.
+While Chevron is investing in those students that align with our key disciplines, these scholarships are not a guarantee of employment at Chevron.

 Learn more about this opportunity